decode-mayank/CSV_AI_BOT/examples/chatbot-framework/README.md

 #### Tips ####
-1. Connect to database in psql psql postgres -U syed -d bitcotai
+1. Connect to database in psql psql postgres -U syed -d ai

 2. To export the table in CSV format: copy (SELECT * FROM chatbot_datas) to '/Users/bitcot/Downloads/VSCodeProjects/chatgpt/bitcot.ai/a.csv' with csv;